-This proposed Workshop will assist Ph.D. students and early-career researchers develop a quantitative understanding of the impact of radiation damage on materials, both for existing fission and proposed fusion reactors.
+This Workshop, which will be held in Trieste from 11 – 22 May 2020, assists Ph.D. students and early-career researchers in developing a quantitative understanding of the impact of radiation damage on materials, both for existing fission and proposed fusion reactors.
 There is an emphasis on the conceptual progression of theoretical and experimental techniques across spatial scales from atomistic descriptions to the macroscopic behaviour of bulk material.

 This joint IAEA-ICTP Workshop, which was held 6 – 10 May 2019, was a 5-day series of lectures and computing practical exercises to help early-career plasma physicists develop an understanding of the techniques used to model and simulate radiative processes in plasmas.
 The focus is on plasmas of relevance to fusion, astrophysics and other high-energy environments, and the aim is to facilitate knowledge-transfer between researchers from developed and developing countries.

 The event provided advanced training in theoretical and computational methods for atomic processes in plasmas.
 The schedule featured lectures by international experts, exposure to some important codes, invited and contributed research talks, posters and discussion sessions, with good time available for personal interaction.